Wadaboa/3d-bpp/slides/slides.md

 - Building procedure: single, then horizontal and then vertical
 - Possibility to restrict horizontal superitems (either _2W_ or _2D_ or _4_ or none)
 - Horizontal superitems are composed of items having the exact same dimensions
-- Vertical superitems are composed of items s.t. the ones on top have an area support of at least $70\%$ thanks to the ones underneath
+- Vertical superitems are composed of items s.t. the ones on top have an area support of at least $70\%$
 - Vertical superitems can be composed of at maximum $M$ superitems (either single or horizontal)

 ---